 A native of Clayton, NC, Alex Dudash ('21) served as an ACES Scholar with the Reich College of Education during his time at App State.
 He credits his mom and several high school teachers from Corinth Holders HS for encouraging him to become a teacher.
 He completed his student teaching at Ashe County High School in Spring 2021, working with another ASU alum, Rebekah Washburn.
 Outside of the App State campus, Alex works at FUGE summer camps, an experience that has taught him how to work with high school students.

-Alex loves exploring Boone and the areas around it, exercising, and socializing with friends.
-He enjoys the cooler environment and sees Boone and App State as a place to thrive.
-When not in NC, he loves to travel.
+Alex loved exploring Boone and the areas around it during his time at App State, exercising, and socializing with friends.
+He sees Boone and App State as a place to thrive.
+He now teaches 9-12 social studies at Cleveland HS back in Johnston County (NC), where he hopes to continue his loves of travel.
 Alex has enjoyed trips to South America, Europe, and Africa.
-In terms of history, WW2 is perhaps his favorite subject, and luckily App State offers plenty of courses related to this topic and time period.
+In terms of history, WW2 is perhaps his favorite subject.

 Why App State?